natalieagus/50005/docs/Problem Set/10-dns.md

 <div cursor="pointer" class="collapsible">Show Answer</div>
 <div class="content_answer">
   <p>
-    Although the MX record was successfully retrieved, it only provides a hostname — in this case, <code>mail.protection.outlook.com</code>.
+    Although the MX record was successfully retrieved, it only provides a hostname, in this case, <code>mail.protection.outlook.com</code>.
 This is not an IP address, so additional steps are required.
 The client must perform another DNS query to resolve this hostname to one or more IP addresses using A or AAAA records before any email connection can be established.
   </p>

   <p>